luantak/mosaik/README.md

 ## Try it

 The default model is `openai/gpt-5.6-luna:nitro` through OpenRouter, used for composition, action discovery, and outcome review.
-Use `mosaik run --model <model>` to choose another model.
+This is the model we've tested with.
+You can choose another with `mosaik run --model <model>`, but expect some breakage when switching models.
 Login checks default to the same model and can be overridden separately with `MOSAIK_AUTH_MODEL`.

 You'll need Node 22.18 or newer, pnpm, and an OpenRouter API key.
 From a checkout of this repo: